youshido-php/GraphQLFilesBundle/README.md

 ```

 #### 2.3.
 Configurate bundle in `config.yml`
+This is full configuration and by default are not needed:
 ``` yaml
 graph_ql_files:
     image_driver: gd     #imagine driver, can be gd, imagick or gmagick